 Though he spoke of the relationship humorously, his words acted as a dire prediction.
 Seventy-six years after it last appeared, Halley's Comet passed the earth on April 20, 1910.
 The next day, at his home in Redding, Connecticut, Twain dropped dead of a heart attack.

-#243 on The Funniest People of All Timesee more on Mark Twain
+#12 on The Best Writers of All Timesee more on Mark Twain

 Influential atonal composer Arnold Schoenberg feared the number 13.
 Born on the 13th of September, he was convinced that he would eventually die on the 13th of some future month.
 He began actively avoiding the number, even changing the letter count for the title of his opera Moses and Aaron to Moses and Aron.
 Schoenberg maintained that his vicious triskaidekaphobia was not based on superstition, but instead on "belief."

 Regardless, the fear was heightened on his 76th birthday, when an acquaintance mentioned that 7 + 6 = 13.
 On Friday the 13th, 1951, Schoenberg laid low, already suspecting death was near.
 His wife entered his room to offer some comforting words, but the composer let out a death rattle, and that was that.

 Frank Pastore, who pitched for the Cincinnati Reds and Minnesota Twins in the 1970s and '80s, and then went on to host the national Christian radio show The Frank Pastore Show, made a very public and portentous comment about his own demise.
 In his November 19, 2012 episode, Pastore waxed philosophical about motorcycles and mortality.
 "You guys know I ride a motorcycle, right?" he asked his viewers.
 "At any moment, especially with the idiot people who cross the diamond lane into my lane, without any blinkers - not that I'm angry about it - at any minute, I could be spread all over the 210."